-Subject 1 filled : To be completed by the Police (Justification and legislation must be completed or your request will be rejected)
+Subject 1 filled : To be comp leted by the Police must be completed or your request will be rejected)

-Home Office ref (if known)
+Home Office ref (if known) must be completed or your request will be rejected)

 Police Officer

 Police email address

 Subject's name Saydu ISLAM

 Subject's nationality Bangladeshi

 Subject's date of birth

 Male / female Male

 Subject's address Unknown

 Additional information This is one of 4 requests link to an ICE team raid on 6 th July 2018 at Jalsa Ghar resturant 79 Stortford Road, Great Dunmow.
 CM6 1DL and in consequence Essex Police are submitting review paperwork under the Licensing Act 2003 in accordance with existing working arrangements with ICE Felixstowe.
 We request the following information in regards the above: Any information as to previous entry to the UK together with status at that time; Details of any expired visas and what type; Any previous prior interactions with immigration service; Any applications and outcomes of any asyleum claim; Any failure to report.
 Current status.
 Right to work.
 Leave to remain (and type) This is to show to a licensing committee the scope of the offending and seriousness